orbitjs/ember-orbit/README.md

 models are used to define the schema that's shared by the sources in your Orbit application.

-The easiest way to create a `Model` is with the `data-model` generator:
+The easiest way to create a `Model` class is with the `data-model` generator:

 ```
 ember g data-model planet